Skip Navigation Website Accessibility

 The apprenticeship ended, the business grew, and somewhat to his surprise, he found himself running a full-time violin shop.
 The shop has evolved from a small workshop in a house in Fayetteville to the larger, somewhat more customer-friendly location in Rogers.

 When he’s not behind his bench at the shop, he enjoys mountain biking, traveling, fishing, hiking, and camping with his family.
-He is a member of the Arkansas Philharmonic Orchestra and a proud supporter of all musical endeavors in Northwest Arkansas.
-He also plays with an old-time string band (The Old 78s).

 In addition to his training from the Violin Making School of America, Mr. Palmer attends workshops from time to time to learn more about the latest technology and trends in instrument making and repair, and to gain competency in areas beyond his original training.
 He’s a member of the Violin Society of America and has attended the VSA’s Summer Restoration Workshop.
 He’s also become skilled at doing more advanced bow repair work by attending the workshop run by one of the contemporary masters of bow making and restoration, Lynn Hannings.

-About Andrew Thompson
+Andrew Thompson

 Andrew Thompson has been making music for over 25 years.
 He began playing violin and soon picked up guitar and bass guitar.
 He studied music performance and composition in college where he took up the viola.
 After completing a master's degree in viola, he focused on composing and arranging.